demisto/content-docs/docs/partners/adopt.md

 <br/>

-**Github Instructions**: If you prefer to create the pull request directly from Github, please follow the below step by step instructions.
+  <strong>Github Instructions**</strong>: If you prefer to create the pull request directly from Github, please follow the below step by step instructions.
 For additional guidance, watch [Github video overview](https://www.youtube.com/watch?v=9mInBTuC6AE).
 <details>
-<summary>Click here to see the Visual Studio instructions</summary>
+<summary>Click here to see the Github instructions</summary>

 <br/>